PupoSDC/wheat-union/README.md

 npm test -- --coverage --watchAll=false
 ```

+NOTE: Unfortuantely this is currently broken and I can't figure out why :(

 ## What else to look for?

 The git history has been curated to make sure you can follow my development progress.
 Most of my